TurboTax HelpTurboTax HelpIntuit

 For info only about entering your FHSA, go to the last step.
 Here are steps to take right from the start:

-1. Answer all the initial interview questions if you haven’t already.
-This unlocks the Tax Home screen.
+1. Answer the initial interview questions if you haven’t already.
+This unlocks 2024 tax return.

-• Note: from the Tax home screen, you can access each part of your tax return preparation from either:
+• Note: from 2024 tax return, you can access each part of your tax return preparation from either:

 • Add to your return,